demetreades/win10guide/README.md

 <br>

-### Reset the password
+### Password Reset

-Follow these steps (can be helpful if you really forget your password and you can try it anytime, even if you're not in the situation at the moment):
+To reset database password follow these steps:

 1. Stop `mysql` - `sudo /etc/init.d/mysql stop`

-    Or for other distribution versions: `sudo /etc/init.d/mysqld stop`

 2. Start MySQL in safe mode: `sudo mysqld_safe --skip-grant-tables &`
 3. Log into MySQL using root: `mysql -u root`
 4. Select the MySQL database to use: `use mysql;`